Aero-Horsepower & Drag Loss Calculator

 Easyriders Harley 322.149 MPH (Fuel record stands)

 The double-engined Harley-Davidson streamliner of Easyriders Magazine's Joe Teresi.
 Piloted by Dave Campos it still holds the S-PF (Streamliner Pushrod Fuel) record at 322.149 mph.
 The design is by Bob George and the liner was originally the Jammer liner.
 It has an estimated Cd of .2, a frontal area of 5 square feet, and a weight of 2400 lbs.
 Short overhang past rear wheel.
+Rider midhips.

 The two nitro burning engines were only putting out about a total of 380 hp.
 The engines were tired and the team was down to their last 5 gallons of nitro but Dave did the job and the record still stands.
 If it's slippery it doesn't take that much horsepower.
 300 mph rated Goodyear rubber, no prominent tail fin, rear wheel positioned for the long wheelbase and no long tail overhang.
 Driver positioned center for best corrective response.

 Currently the world record holder at 376 mph with two Hayabusa motors.
 1000 HP expected.
 Rocky actually had a Motec GPS exit data recording of slightly over 400 mph.
-The Bonneville Salt Flats are now too rough, too short, and too thin a salt crust for streamliners, so it's off to Bolivia and 15 miles of rock hard salt.
+The Bonneville Salt Flats are now too rough, too short, and have too thin a salt crust for streamliners, so it's off to Bolivia and 15 miles of rock hard salt.

 300 mph tires, a rounded bottom, no tail fin (ala Bob George), a long wheelbase with minimal tail overhang and, after a number of record runs, the practical aero instead of an expert's theoretical aero (rear chute doors) was worked out.
 Full tubular safety structure that has proven itself in crashes.
 Rocky has more seat time in these than anyone except perhaps the late Don Vesco.
 Mike is in the aero industry and rider safety is paramount.